fwdslsh/.github/profile/README.md

 giv changelog v1.0.0..HEAD
 ```

 **Why we built it**: Writing commit messages is grunt work.
-Let the machine do grunt work while you build.
+Let the machine do grunt work while you focus on the fun stuff.

-### [unify](https://github.com/fwdslsh/unify) - Static sites for people who remember HTML
+### [unify](https://github.com/fwdslsh/unify) - Static sites for people with framework fatigue.

 Build sites with Apache SSI syntax and modern tooling.
-No JSX, no build step hell, no framework lock-in.
+No JSX, no config file hell, no framework lock-in.
 Just fast sites that ship.

 ```bash
 # One binary, zero ceremony